lagua/rst/README.md

 or the entire collection.

 Please note that this library DOES NOT actually perform any of these actions!
-It merely provides an intermediary step between RESTXQ and another library that takes care of the actual database manipulation.
+It merely provides an intermediary step between your app and a library that takes care of the actual database manipulation.

 The core functions perform the following actions (largely taken from https://github.com/persvr/perstore):